*Please note our Funding Circles review proposals by Invitation Only*

-The Immigration Justice Funding Circle supports a range of organizations, large and small, that fight for the rights of migrating people and US/Mexico borderland communities.
-Our theory of change centers on the idea that this era of great injustice calls for organized resistance, transformative policy innovation and the building of community power across a multiplicity of coordinated approaches.
+The Immigration Justice Funding Circle supports a range of organizations, large and small, that fight for the rights of migrating people and the diverse residents of US/Mexico borderland communities.
+Our theory of change centers on the idea that this era of great injustice calls for organized resistance, transformative policy innovations and the building of community power across a multiplicity of coordinated approaches.
 We support:

 - Powerful grassroots community organizing groups located in the three border regions of San Diego/Tijuana (California), Las Cruces/Sunland Park (New Mexico) and El Paso/Juarez (Texas).

-- National US coalitions of immigration justice organizations that build networked power across a large array of stake-holders and activists.
-Groups that specifically work to defend young people protected by DACA.
+- National and regional coalitions of immigration justice organizations that build networked power across a large array of states, stake-holders and activists.
+These include groups that work to defend young people protected by DACA.

 2020 Grant Recipients